Video-on-demand services: How accessible are they?

 All 4 is very committed to the accessibility of its website and apps for visually impaired viewers.
 The All 4 website features help pages which detail using the All 4 website and apps with screen readers and the provision of audio description across all platforms.

-Audio description is also available within the All 4 ap and when watching on the website, and unlike on BBC iPlayer and ITV Hub, audio description is toggled on and off within the playback screen so programmes do not have to be located from within an Audio Described category.
+Audio description is also available within the All 4 ap and when watching on the website, and unlike on BBC iPlayer, audio description is toggled on and off within the playback screen so programmes do not have to be located from within an Audio Described category.

 Unfortunately it is not possible to enable audio description when watching downloaded programmes on iOS and it is not possible to enable audio description when using the app to stream All 4 content on your TV using a Chromecast.